 Your baby’s growth is slowing down.
 However, your child’s body is still developing all round.
 Muscles are growing, the eyelids and eyebrows may have formed.
 What’s even more exciting is that your baby may be able to hear you – your baby will respond to your voice and other sounds!

 Here’s what you can do: Start your antenatal classes – it’ll give you an idea of what to expect, plus you’ll make new friends who are pregnant as well.
 Support you can count on is always great.
 You can start thinking about names for your child.
-Use our Baby Name Tool to get ideas.
+Use our Naming Your Little One Tool to get ideas.
 Do you want a traditional name, or a modern one?

 The good news is that after your second trimester, you’re just about three months away from your due date.
 You can start imagining a fun, awesome life with your family together.
 You’re nearing the final steps, and almost there.